maximalisimus/linux-sh/l_sh_work/fail2ban_and_blacklist/blacklist-scripts/README.md

 # blacklist-scripts

-The Fail2Ban blacklist in Python.
+The Fail2Ban black and white list in Python.